khakhalin/Dynamic-clamp-2018/reviews and responses.md

 We agree that the word "homeostatic" was confusing in this context.
 We now simplified the sentence:

-"This means that individual neurons tended to tune their intrinsic properties away from the typical statistics of their inputs, increasing their ability to respond to unusual patterns of synaptic activation."
+"This means that individual neurons tended to tune their intrinsic properties away from the typical statistics of their inputs, decreasing their responses to common input patters, and enhancing responses to unusual patterns of synaptic activation."

 > 8. Page 12 the section on position within the tectum feels like it was just tacked onto the end of the paper.
 This should be integrated earlier in the paper perhaps to go with figure 1A.

+We placed the decription of this effect at the very end of the paper, as we prefer to downplay it a bit, as it was described previously (Khakhalin 2012; Hamodi 2012; Ciarleglio 2015), and we don't want to distract the reader from our other findings.
+At the same time, we find it important to mention that we observed a strong correlation with position: first, because it provides an independent replication of previously observed patterns, and second, as the dependency of cellular properties on position necessitated an adjustment for position during analysis (see "Methods"), which needed to be justified.
+The implication for the principle of parameter degeneracy in development (Prinz 2004) is also interesting, and we wanted to point at it, even though within this paper we don't have enough material to fully explore this theme.

 ## Reviewer #2